Battery backup vs. generator: which one earns its keep?

 Solar-plus-storage systems require roof space for solar panels and an indoor or garage location for the inverter and battery.
 Homes with shaded roofs may be better suited to a battery-only or generator solution.

 Generators need outdoor space with ventilation and a safe distance from windows or doors.
-Most areas require a concrete pad, setback clearance, and a permit for electrical and fuel line work.
 Cold climates may need propane instead of diesel to avoid fuel thickening.

 4. Who should install it?

 Backup power is only as reliable as the person who sets it up.
 Look for a licensed installer with experience in the system you want.
 Ask them to review your electrical panel, estimate your critical loads, and explain how everything works.
-A good installer will walk you through warranties, service plans, and future expansion options, whether that means adding more storage or connecting to an EV charger later.
+A good installer will walk you through warranties, service plans, and future expansion options.

 Why solar and storage are the future of home power

 Reliable backup matters more than ever as outages last longer and happen without much warning.
-Solar paired with a home battery gives you a complete energy system that keeps working day and night.
-Your panels charge the battery during the day, and the stored energy keeps your lights, fridge, and essential devices running at night or during a blackout.
+Solar paired with a home battery gives you a complete energy system that keeps working day and night — and keeps paying you back day after day, whether the grid stays up or not.

-If you are thinking about backup power options, take a moment to look at your energy habits, outage history, and long-term goals.
+If you’re thinking about backup power options, take a moment to look at your energy habits, outage history, and long-term goals.
 A qualified local solar installer can help you compare systems, size the right setup, and understand what solar and storage can do for your home.

 Frequently asked questions

 It depends on the size of the battery and the amount of electricity your home uses.
 NREL’s 2024 Annual Technology Baseline lists a representative residential battery with approximately 12.5 kWh of usable storage, which is typically sufficient to run essential circuits for several hours before recharging is required.
-Industry guides show that home batteries can range from 10-16 kWh, so households looking for longer runtimes or whole-home backup often install two or more units to cover larger appliances or extended outages.
-If you’re trying to size your system, it helps to know how much backup power your home actually needs to stay comfortable during an outage.
+Households looking for longer runtimes or whole-home backup often install two or more units.
+If you’re trying to size your system, it helps to know how much backup power your home actually needs.

-A standby generator can basically run for as long as it has fuel and is maintained properly.
-Natural gas models can operate for several days since they draw fuel directly from the gas line, although most manufacturers recommend a short cool-down period roughly every 24 hours.
-Propane systems depend on tank size.
-A standard 100-gallon tank can typically power a 10 to 20 kW standby generator for 1 to 3 days at half load.
-Larger tanks provide longer runtimes.
+A standby generator can run for as long as it has fuel and is maintained properly.
+Natural gas models can operate for several days since they draw fuel directly from the gas line.
+Propane systems depend on tank size — a standard 100-gallon tank can typically power a 10–20 kW standby generator for 1 to 3 days at half load.
 Diesel units often have built-in day tanks and can run 12 to 24 hours before refueling.
-Actual runtime depends on fuel type, load, tank size, and whether routine maintenance checks are followed.

 Batteries store electricity and run silently with no on-site emissions.
 They pair naturally with solar, need very little maintenance, and typically last 10 to 15 years.
-Upfront costs are higher than a generator, but operating costs are low because they do not use fuel.
+Upfront costs are higher, but operating costs are low because they do not use fuel — and they can actively reduce your electric bill and earn utility credits.

-Generators make electricity from natural gas, propane, or diesel, so they create exhaust and need regular service.
-They cost less to install but have ongoing fuel and maintenance expenses, and they generally last 10 to 20 years with proper care.
+Generators make electricity from natural gas, propane, or diesel.
+They cost less to install but carry ongoing fuel and maintenance expenses, and they generally last 10 to 20 years with proper care.
 Generators can deliver higher continuous power and will keep running as long as they have fuel.
+But they earn nothing between outages.